-The Goldendoodle was first recognized as a hybrid in 1992, and because it is a cross-breed between the Poodle and the Golden Retriever, different sized Goldendoodles can result, depending on the size of the poodle bred with the Labrador Retriever.
+The Goldendoodle was first recognized as a hybrid in 1992.
+Because it is a cross between the Poodle and the Golden Retriever, different-sized Goldendoodles can result, depending on the size of the poodle bred with the Golden Retriever.

 Standard-sized Goldendoodles were the first Goldendoodles to be bred, because it was the standard poodle that was first mated with the Golden Retriever.

-However, successful hybrids have been produced with other poodle sizes as well, such that now, medium and Miniature Goldendoodles are available along with the standard Goldendoodle.
+However, successful hybrids have been produced with other poodle sizes as well, so that now, medium, miniature, toy and petite Goldendoodles are available along with the standard Goldendoodle.

 Although it's not quite known when the first deliberate mating between a poodle and a Golden Retriever occurred, the name came about as a result of someone's family pet.
-Sugar was the first Goldendoodle to be called that, courtesy of her family, the Neelands, in 1992.
+“Sugar” was the first dog to be called a Goldendoodle, courtesy of her family, the Neelands, in 1992.
 The hybrid was a deliberate attempt to produce a dog and family pet that was hypoallergenic.
 Because of their friendly, affectionate personality, intelligence, and easygoing nature, they have become very popular indeed.

-Although standard poodles were the first to be bred with Golden Retrievers and produced a larger dog that weighed between 45 and 100 pounds or even more, subsequent breeders also successfully paired miniature size poodles with Golden Retrievers to produce what became smaller Goldendoodles, called Miniature Goldendoodles.
-The Miniature Goldendoodle is the smallest of the three Goldendoodle hybrid sizes, and weighs between 15 and 30 pounds.
+Although standard poodles were the first to be bred with Golden Retrievers and produced a larger dog that weighed between 45 and 100 pounds or even more, subsequent breeders also successfully paired smaller-sized poodles with Golden Retrievers to produce what became smaller Goldendoodles, described as Medium, Miniature, and Toy or Petite Goldendoodles.

-Most Miniature Goldendoodles in existence today came about as a result of the pairing between a miniature poodle and a Golden Retriever.
-These are generally the hardiest of the types of Goldendoodles available, because they typically retain their parents' breeds' health and positive characteristics, and have fewer of the health problems that can be seen in purebreds.
+Most smaller-sized Goldendoodles in existence today came about as a result of the pairing between a Standard Poodle, Miniature Poodle or Toy Poodle, as well as a Medium Poodle variety, (which is a size between Standard and Miniature) and a Golden Retriever.
+The first generation or F1 crosses are generally the hardiest of the types of Goldendoodles available, because they typically retain the positive characteristics and vigorous resiliency of their parents.
+This results in fewer of the health problems sometimes seen in pure breeds.

-Although these dogs were specifically bred to capture the positive characteristics of the Golden Retriever and the poodle while minimizing shedding, these first generation Goldendoodles do sometimes still have minor shedding problems.
-Therefore, although they make great family pets because of their personalities (see below) and are great for families with only minor allergy problems, they're not always suitable for people or families with severe allergy problems.
+Although these dogs were specifically bred to capture the best traits of the Golden Retriever and the poodle while minimizing shedding, these first-generation Goldendoodles sometimes still have minor shedding problems.
+Therefore, although they make great family pets because of their personalities, they are not always suitable for people or families with severe allergy problems.

-The “backcross” Miniature Goldendoodle is produced by breeding a first generation Miniature Goldendoodle with a miniature poodle, known as a backcross.
+For example, when a miniature Goldendoodle is produced by breeding a first generation Miniature Goldendoodle with a miniature poodle, this technique is known as a backcross.
 A dog of this breeding is likely to shed not at all, meaning that it's a great pet even for those with severe allergies.
-And again, while the first generation Goldendoodleis a dog that only produces minor if any shedding problems, the backcross may completely eliminate shedding problems altogether.
+While the first generation Goldendoodle is a dog that sometimes retains minor shedding problems, the backcross may completely eliminate shedding problems altogether.

 Some breeders are now attempting to mate Goldendoodles with Goldendoodles, for a standalone "breed" of the Goldendoodle.

-The Miniature Goldendoodle is proportional in size and looks exactly like the standard Goldendoodle except that it's much smaller.
-While the standard Goldendoodle weighs anywhere from 45 pounds to 100 pounds or even more, the Miniature Goldendoodle will only reach a size of between 15 and 30 pounds.
-This makes it the perfect lap dog and family pet.
+The Miniature, Medium, Toy or Petite Goldendoodle is proportional in size and looks exactly like the standard Goldendoodle except that it's much smaller.
+While the standard Goldendoodle weighs anywhere from 45 pounds to 100 pounds or even more, the smaller-sized Goldendoodles will be proportionately smaller depending on their parental crosses.
+Most make the perfect lap dog and family pet.

-The Miniature Goldendoodle can be any color from white, cream, apricot, red, gold, to black, and may have the unique "Golden Retriever bump" on the top of its head, as a nod to its Golden Retriever heritage.
-In terms of its facial and body structure, it may exhibit a greater propensity toward the poodle or the Golden Retriever's appearance, although many Miniature Goldendoodles are an even blend of both in appearance.
+All Goldendoodles can be any color from white, cream, apricot, red, gold, to black, and may have the unique "Golden Retriever bump" on the top of its head, reminiscent of its Golden Retriever heritage.
+In terms of its facial and body structure, it may resemble either the poodle or the Golden Retriever in appearance, although many Goldendoodles blend the traits of both in appearance.